inbv/AIRFOIL_LIFT_STUDY/README.md

 For this project, I used an Arduino Uno, so I used a [pre-existing code](https://circuits4you.com/2016/11/25/hx711-arduino-load-cell/) and modified it to my needs.
 I am not very strong in Arduino yet, so this was the most effective solution, but I'm hoping to improve through other projects, as Arduino is a great tool for many different types of projects.

 ### Octave Scripting
-Apart from Arduino IDE code, I also used the multi-tool scripting software Octave, which I used to visualize and process my data.
-For this code, I learned with the help of my father, and then wrote many different version of the code until it fit my needs and outputted a good result.
+Apart from Arduino IDE code, I also used the multi-tool scripting software Octave to visualize and process my data.
+My father helped me get started with this code, after which I made many different versions of the math scripts until it fit my project needs and outputted a good visual result.

-## Other
+## Additional Resources
 If you are interested in this project, you can [watch this video](https://www.youtube.com/watch?v=vjzbLZjJvRk&feature=youtu.be) where I outline and explain my processing and analysis.

+## Summary
+Feel free to reach out to me via this email: 68478358+inbv@users.noreply.github.com